optimagic-dev/optimagic/docs/source/index.rst

 - estimagic wraps algorithms from *scipy.optimize*, *nlopt*, *pygmo* and more.
   See :ref:`list_of_algorithms`
-- estimagic implements constraints efficiently via reparametrization, so you can solve constrained problems with any optimzers that supports bounds.
+- estimagic implements constraints efficiently via reparametrization, so you can solve constrained problems with any optimzer that supports bounds.
 See :ref:`constraints`
 - estimagic encourages name-based parameters handling.
 Parameters are specified as pandas DataFrames with any kind of single or MultiIndex.
 See :ref:`params`.
 - The complete history of parameters and function evaluations can be saved in a